-This programme is designed for students who aspire to work as Occupational Therapists but are only able to study on a part-time basis.
-Potential applicants must demonstrate evidence of relevant life and/or work experience alongside proven academic ability.
+This programme is designed for students who aspire to work as Occupational Therapists.
+Potential applicants must demonstrate evidence of relevant life and / or work experience alongside proven academic ability.
 The entry requirements reflect the College of Occupational Therapists guidelines.

 Essential requirements: